dougblack/dougblack.io/markdown/metaclasses.md

 Enter metaclasses.
 If you've been following along so far, you should be quite comfortable with the following analogy: classes are to objects what metaclasses are to classes.
-Let's jump right into a full-featured example.
+Let's jump right into a full-fledged example.

     :::python
     import types